bhits/edge-server/README.md

 # Edge Server API

-Edge Server acts as a gatekeeper to the outside world, keeping the unauthorized external requests from passing through.
-It uses *[Spring Cloud Zuul](https://spring.io/guides/gs/routing-and-filtering/)* as routing framework, which serves as an entry point to our Consent2Share (C2S) microservices landscape.
-Zuul uses *[Spring Cloud Ribbon](https://spring.io/guides/gs/client-side-load-balancing/)* to lookup available services and routes the external request to an appropriate service instance, facilitating Dynamic Routing and Load Balancing.
+The Edge Server acts as a gatekeeper to the outside world.
+It keeps unauthorized external requests from passing through.
+It uses *[Spring Cloud Zuul](https://spring.io/guides/gs/routing-and-filtering/)* as a routing framework, which serves as an entry point to the Consent2Share (C2S) microservices landscape.
+Zuul uses *[Spring Cloud Ribbon](https://spring.io/guides/gs/client-side-load-balancing/)* to lookup available services, and routes the external request to an appropriate service instance, facilitating Dynamic Routing and Load Balancing.

 ## Build